SharmilaSherinRYZ/git_merge_demo/README.md

 - **No Deletion**: Branches remain intact after merging.
 **Used for Integration**: Commonly integrates feature branches into main branches.

+### Git Commands Used

+**1. Check Current Branch**

+`git branch`

+To see which branch you are currently on.

+**2. Switch to Main Branch**

+`git checkout main`

+Always merge your feature branch into the main branch, so first switch to main.

+**3. Update Main Branch (Optional but Recommended)**

+`git pull origin main`

+To get the latest changes from the remote main branch before merging.

+**4. Merge Feature Branch into Main**

+`git merge feature-branch-name`

+Replace feature-branch-name with the actual name of your feature branch.

+This command merges the feature branch changes into the main branch.

+**5. Resolve Conflicts (If Any)**

+If Git shows conflicts, open conflicting files, fix them manually.

 ## Git Rebase Example: Integrating feature/bob

-- Rebasing `feature/bob` (yellow) onto `main` (blue) rewrites the history of `feature/bob` so its commits appear after the latest commit on `main`.
+- Rebasing `feature/bob` (yellow) onto `main` (blue) rewrites the history of `feature/bob` only.
-- The commits from `feature/bob` (`581093`, `6399fce`, yellow) are reapplied on top of `main`'s tip (`b26abd5`, blue).
+- The commits from `feature/bob` (`581093`, `6399fce`, yellow) are temporarily removed.
+- `feature/bob` is moved to the tip of `main` (`b26abd5`, blue).
+- The feature commits are reapplied on top of `main` as new commits.
-- The commit graph becomes linear, with no merge commit or branching structure.
+- The commit graph for `feature/bob` becomes linear, with no merge commit or branching structure.
+- At this stage, `main` is unchanged — only the feature branch’s history has been rewritten.
-- After rebasing, a fast-forward merge moves the `main` branch pointer forward to include the rebased commits.
+- After rebasing, merging `feature/bob` into `main` with a fast-forward merge moves the `main` branch pointer forward to include the rebased commits.
-- The history appears as if `feature/bob` was developed after the latest changes on `main`, making the project history cleaner and easier to follow.
+- The history appears as if `feature/bob` was developed after the latest changes on `main`, resulting in a cleaner, linear history.
-- The diagram below visually illustrates this linear progression, with all commits in a single line.

 ![Diagram](git_rebase.drawio.png)